MarketSquare/DbBot/examples/failbot/README.md

 Usage
 -----
 The executable is 'failbot' in directory 'bin'.

-You need to append the DbBot root path to your PYTHONPATH, because some of the DbBot's packages are used by FailBot.

-So running the script from command-line:
+Run it from command-line:

     bin/failbot [options]